-4.75.
-To initiate discussions, in order for decisions to be made on adapting, including lifting, protective actions in the transition phase, OILs should be established at the preparedness stage, taking into account those provided in the Appendix of this Safety Guide.
+4.76.4.75.
+To initiate discussions, in order for decisions to be madeeonsiderations for making decision on adapting, including lifting, protective actions in the transition phase, OILs should be established at the preparedness stage, taking into account those provided in the Appendix of this Safety Guide.
 The pre-established OILs should be used to consider when and for whom what kinds of specific protective actions may need to be lifted.
 Following this preliminary screening, the final decision on adapting protective actions, including the lifting of relevant ones, should be based on an assessment of the residual dose (see para.
-4.74) from all exposure pathways against the pre-set reference level for enabling the transition (see para.
-4.57).
+4.744.75) from all exposure pathways against the pre-set reference level for enabling the transition (see para.
+4.574.58).

-4.76.
+4.77.4.76.
 As the prevailing conditions may vary within an affected area, consideration should be given to the fact that adapting and/or lifting the protective actions may vary at different times in different locations.
 Overly frequent changes should be avoided, unless they provide significant benefits, as this could risk losing public trust in the decisions of the authorities.

-4.77.
+4.78.4.77.
 Prior to the adaptation and/or lifting of protective actions, the public and other interested parties should be informed about the protective actions that are to be adapted or lifted; they should be told why, when and where the protective actions will be adapted or lifted; and they should be advised on how this adaptation or lifting will affect them.